 ESS has three overarching scientific goals.
 First, to chart stability and changes in the social structure, conditions and attitudes in Europe and to interpret how these changes are affecting Europe’s social, political, and moral fabric.
 The majority of the questions are therefore repeated in every round of ESS.
 Many changes in attitudes and behavior take time, which means that it is only now that we start to witness the full significance of ESS as a tool for understanding social change.
 To enable both the measurement of change as well as securing the measurement of current topics ESS contains two parts.
-One part is repeated in every round of ESS (core module) and one part contains two modules covering current societal and research topics (rotating modules).
+One part is repeated in every round of ESS (the core module) and one part contains two modules covering current societal and research topics (rotating modules).
 The core module focuses on a range of different themes that are largely the same in each round, and these are:

 - Media and social trust

 - Subjective well-being, social exclusion, religion, national and ethnic identity